 There is an application fee payable upon application however, should we require the expertise of an animal specialist this may incur further costs at your expense before a Licence is issued.

 There a number of persons that due to pervious legal proceedings may not apply for a Licence.
 For the full list go to Schedule 8 of the Regulations.

 A Licensing Officer from the Council will visit the premises as proposed to be used to ensure that they comply with the above.
 In certain circumstances a veterinary inspection may also be undertaken.

 The established Policy of the City of Newcastle is that performing animals will not be permitted to perform on any premises or property owned or operated by the City Council.

 Will Tacit Consent Apply?

 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it using the contact details below.

-Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone (0191) 2116121

 Please note: The information on this page has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
-It is intended to help individuals and businesses in Newcastle, wishing to be licensed under the provisions of the Performing Animals (Regulation) Act 1925 to understand in general terms, the main features of the legislation.
+It is intended to help individuals and businesses in Newcastle, wishing to be licensed under the provisions of the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the Act for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.